-Two-Way Radios vs. Smart Phones
+Two-Way Radios Beat Smart Phones On The Jobsite

 Don’t get me wrong, smartphones are amazing devices with hundreds of killer apps that can increase productivity, but they still don’t beat a well-made two-way radio for construction.
 While most workers may have personal smart phones, and construction companies do use them onsite, there are many reasons why a two-way radio is better on the jobsite.

 Cost can be a big factor in selecting two-way radios over smart phones.
 They simply cost less than smart phones and once purchased, there are no monthly charges or service fees.
-If necessary, contractors working in groups or near each other can utilize one radio, eliminating the need to issue everyone a radio and saving on cost.

 Smart phones aren’t known for standing up to abuse.
 Even protected with a case, the technology and delicate screens of a smart phone are no match for the durability of a two-way radio.
 Additionally, in case of some sort of disaster or emergency, cell service could fail, whereas two-way radios will continue to operate as long as the battery is charged.